Earthquake-prone building notices explained

-These notices indicate that the building has been assessed as being an earthquake-prone building under the Council's policy.
-This is part of our role in building a resilient city for Wellingtonians.
+These notices indicate the building has been assessed as being earthquake-prone under the Council's Earthquake-prone Building Policy 2009.

 Building owners must display this notice in a visible location on the relevant building.
 This is to let people accessing and using the building know the building is earthquake prone, ie may incur damage in an earthquake.